wtout/pub-cms-build-auto/README.md

   - **datacenter.primary.name** (_String_): Required.
 Primary Datacenter name
   - **datacenter.primary.cluster** (_String_): The cluster to host the customer's primary stack
   - **datacenter.primary.resources** (_String_): Required for on-prem deployments.
 List of ESXI hosts
+  - **datacenter.primary.internal_net_vlan_id**: (_integer_) The VLAN ID to use for Customer-Net-Internet [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used
+  - **datacenter.primary.loadbalancer_net_vlan_id**: (_integer_) Required for on-prem deployments.
+The VLAN ID to use for Loadbalancer-Net [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used
+  - **datacenter.primary.customer_net_inside_vlan_id**: (_integer_) Required for on-prem deployments.
+The VLAN ID to use for Customer-Net-Inside [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used
+  - **datacenter.primary.em7db_heartbeat_link_vlan_id**: (_integer_) Required for on-prem deployments.
+The VLAN ID to use for EM7-DB-Heartbeat-Link [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used
   - **datacenter.secondary.name** (_String_): Required.
 Secondary Datacenter name
   - **datacenter.secondary.cluster** (_String_): The cluster to host the customer's secondary (DR) stack
   - **datacenter.secondary.resources** (_String_): Required for on-prem deployments.
 List of ESXI hosts
+  - **datacenter.secondary.internal_net_vlan_id**: (_integer_) The VLAN ID to use for Customer-Net-Internet [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used.
+The primary value will be used, if omitted
+  - **datacenter.secondary.loadbalancer_net_vlan_id**: (_integer_) Required for on-prem deployments.
+The VLAN ID to use for Loadbalancer-Net [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used.
+The primary value will be used, if omitted
+  - **datacenter.secondary.customer_net_inside_vlan_id**: (_integer_) Required for on-prem deployments.
+The VLAN ID to use for Customer-Net-Inside [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used.
+The primary value will be used, if omitted
+  - **datacenter.secondary.em7db_heartbeat_link_vlan_id**: (_integer_) Required for on-prem deployments.
+The VLAN ID to use for EM7-DB-Heartbeat-Link [1 - 4094].
+Required for on-prem deployments if a custom VLAN ID is to be used.
+The primary value will be used, if omitted
   - **puppet.primary.server_name** (_String_): Required.
 Valid values for Puppet server name are: **alln1qspupp01**, **alln1qspupp02**, **alln1qspupp03** and **alln1qspupp04**
   - **puppet.secondary.server_name** (_String_): Required.
 Valid values for Puppet server name are: **alln1qspupp01**, **alln1qspupp02**, **alln1qspupp03** and **alln1qspupp04**
   - **yum.primary.server_name** (_String_): Required.
 Valid values for Yum server name are: **alln1qsyumrpp01** and **alln1qsyumrpp02**